The Ready, Fire, Aim, Reload Strategy for Social Media Success

 Here are some questions for those pursuing a business blogging strategy:

-• How do we create a media platform that has independent value to visitors?
+- How do we create an online marketing platform that delivers independent value to visitors?

 When advertising gives way to authoritative content, and that content tends to be found on web sites that offer independent value, the answer is clear.
 Successful companies of any stripe must view themselves as media companies in order to effectively market online.